Harbinger Down: Plot

-When Dock begins to show signs of infection Svetlana locks him in a cage above deck in order to incinerate him using a flare gun.
+When Dock begins to show signs of infection, Svetlana locks him in a cage and prepares to incinerate him.
 The others object to the plan until Dock also sprouts tentacle-like growths.
-The tardigrades cut the ship's power, demonstrating high intelligence, but the backup battery kicks in.
+The ship's power gets cut, and the backup battery kicks in.
 As they work to restore it, the organism kills Atka, during which Svetlana is revealed to be a Russian spy.
-Holding Sadie, Bowman, Big G, Ronelle and Graff hostage, she explains that the tardigrades were part of a Soviet experiment to create radiation-resistant cosmonauts.
-She does not want to reclaim the Soviet moon lander but instead intends to sink the boat after being picked up by a nearby Russian submarine.
-Before she can kill her hostages, however, the organism attacks, causing Svetlana to lose her gun.
-Ronelle picks up the gun, but is grabbed by the creature and pulled through a small pipe.
-When Svetlana tries to reason with the others, she too is grabbed by the creature and dragged off.
+Holding Sadie, Bowman, Big G, Ronelle and Graff at gunpoint, she explains that the tardigrades were part of a Soviet experiment to create radiation-resistant cosmonauts.
+She intends to sink the boat after boarding a nearby Russian submarine.
+Before she can kill everyone, however, the organism attacks, dragging off Ronelle and Svetlana.

-The survivors Graff, Sadie, Bowman and Big G search for several explosive charges that Svetlana has hidden throughout the boat.
-The last four are hidden in the bilge, a tight area which only Sadie has access to.
-As she collects the explosives, the others discover that the tardigrades have consumed and absorbed their latest catch, two tons of crab.
-As they call down to warn Sadie, she realizes she is standing amid the tardigrades.
-Although she escapes, Graff is infected.
+Survivors Graff, Sadie, Bowman and Big G search for explosive charges that Svetlana has hidden throughout the boat.
+The last four charges are hidden in the bilge, a tight area which only Sadie has access to.
+As she collects the explosives, the others discover that the tardigrades consumed and absorbed their latest catch, two tons of crab.
+They call down to warn Sadie, who realizes she is standing amid the tardigrades and escapes in time, but Graff is infected.
 He instructs Big G to restart the boat and Sadie to pilot it before asking Bowman to kill him.

-Big G restarts the ship but dies after battling Svetlana's shape-shifted and mutated body.
-Before Bowman can freeze Graff with the liquid nitrogen, Bowman is impaled by the creature.
-Graff, fighting the creature, instructs Sadie to scuttle the boat and save herself.
-She steers it toward an iceberg and escapes just as the creature bursts through the deck.
+Big G restarts the ship but is killed by the mutated Svetlana.
+Before Bowman can freeze Graff with the liquid nitrogen, the creature impales him.
+Graff instructs Sadie to scuttle the boat and save herself.
+She steers it toward an iceberg and escapes while the creature bursts through the deck.
 Via the portable radio, the US Coast Guard alerts her that a rescue helicopter is in her vicinity.
-The helicopter can be heard approaching as Sadie lies motionless on the ice.
+The helicopter approaches as Sadie passes out and lies motionless on the ice.